qinliuliuqin/object-CXR/README.md

 ## Download
 The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC).
 The imaging data has been anonymousized and free to download for scientific research and non-commercial usage.

+The usage of this data is under CC-BY-NC-4.0 license.

 ## Evaluation